Welcome to the Princeton Institute for the Science and Technology of Materials (PRISM)

 A primary objective of the Institute to stimulate interaction and collaboration with industry, government and academic institutions.
 Our joint research efforts are focused around five areas: Advanced Manufacturing and Integration for Scalable Structures; Natural and Engineered Materials for Energy, Environment, and Sustainability; Living and Soft Materials; Optical Materials and Light Matter Interactions; and Quantum Materials Science.

 Princeton University is one of the premier locations world-wide for materials science and education due to its unique integration of long-term, curiosity-driven research and high-impact innovation and engagement with industry.

-PRISM offers a formal undergraduate program leading to a Certificate in Materials Science and Engineering, in which students take a combination of core courses within PRISM, accompanied by electives offered by affiliated departments, and participate in research with PRISM faculty.
-At the graduate level, PRISM offers joint PhD degree programs with participating academic departments.
+The Princeton Institute of Materials offers a formal undergraduate program leading to a Certificate in Materials Science and Engineering, in which students take a combination of core courses within the Institute, accompanied by electives offered by affiliated departments, and participate in research with the Institute's faculty.
+At the graduate level, the Institute offers joint PhD degree programs with participating academic departments.

-PRISM operates the Imaging and Analysis Center (IAC) and the Micro and Nano Fabrication Laboratory (MNFL), two large scale multi-user central research facilities at Princeton University.
+The Princeton Institute of Materials operates the Imaging and Analysis Center (IAC) and the Micro and Nanofabrication Laboratory (MNFL), two large scale multi-user central research facilities at Princeton University.
 Both facilities are professionally staffed, offer extensive training, and are open to all members of the Princeton community as well as external users.